Thyssenkrupp Materials Services: Company structure and financials

-thyssenkrupp Materials Services provides material logistics services for customers.
+tk accelis provides material logistics services for customers.
 It is divided in three so-called business units – Distribution & Trading, Processing, and Solutions.
 Over 16,000 employees work for the company at around 380 branches in more than 30 countries.

 The company distributes, among other products, rolled steel, stainless steel, non-ferrous metals, as well as plastics, tubes, and other materials.
 In addition to processing of goods, the company also plans and manages supply chains for its customers.

 The company reported total revenue in the fiscal year 2023/24 of 12.126 billion Euro.
 That year, it reported that it had generated most of its sales in Germany (28 percent), Europe excluding Germany (33 percent), and North America (37 percent).
 Its largest reported customer groups included the metalworking industry, aerospace, trade, mechanical engineering, as well as the construction and automotive industries.